aifirstd3v/create-poetry-app/README.md

 Are you tired of the cumbersome process of setting up a new Python project with specific requirements?
 Look no further!
 Our shell script automates the entire process, making your life as a developer smoother and more efficient.
 Introducing the **Ultimate Poetry Project Setup Script**!

-`The issue this project is trying to address was kind of resolved in version 2.0 of Poetry, so I believe it will be helpful to users who are still using version 1.x.
+`The issue this project is trying to address was kind of resolved in the lastest version of Poetry, so I believe it will be helpful to users who are still using current version 1.x.
 The ultimate goal of this project is to upgrade it into a project creation tool with advanced and diverse features, similar to tools like create-react-app and create-next-app, which even the latest version of Poetry does not provide.`

 ---